wuisabel-gif/sheet2finger/README.md

 - Click any key to hear the note
 - Visual display of the recommended path

-**Fingering Optimization**
+**Fingering Optimization** — the same problem, solved four ways:

-- Dynamic Programming (Viterbi-style)
+- **Dynamic Programming** (Viterbi-style) — the instant, default solver
-- Optional A\* graph-search mode
+- **Dijkstra** — uniform-cost search; finds the same optimum, explores more nodes
+- **A\*** — Dijkstra plus an admissible heuristic, so it heads toward the goal and expands fewer nodes
+- **BFS** — a deliberately *naive baseline* that ignores comfort entirely; included to show why a cost model is needed (see below)
-- Real hand-position cost model
+- a real hand-position cost model underneath all of them

-**Algorithm Explorer** — see exactly how the optimizer reaches its decision:
+**Algorithm Explorer** — see exactly how each solver reaches its decision:

-- DP cost table
+- DP cost table with optimal path highlighting
-- Optimal path highlighting
-- Transition-by-transition cost breakdown
+- transition-by-transition cost breakdown
-- A\* frontier visualization and animation
+- animated frontier visualization for Dijkstra, A\*, and BFS, with a live "nodes expanded / total" count so you can compare how hard each one works

 **Interactive Editing** — don't agree with a fingering?
 Lock any finger choice and the optimizer recomputes the rest of the passage around your preference.